RobinMcM/busysailing/replit.md

 The application features a React/TypeScript frontend with Shadcn UI and Tailwind CSS, and an Express.js backend.
 Core architectural decisions include a dual AI integration strategy, prioritizing Groq (Llama 3.3) for chat responses due to its speed and cost-effectiveness, and OpenAI TTS for high-quality voice generation.

 **Avatar System (Current):**
-The application uses professional stock photographs as static avatars displayed alongside the chat interface.
+The application uses professional photographs as static avatars displayed alongside the chat interface.
 Two distinct professional female avatars (Consultant and Partner) are shown side-by-side on desktop and stacked on mobile devices.
+The Consultant avatar features a younger professional woman (Sarah Davies) in a blue blazer with an office background, while the Partner avatar shows a mature professional woman with gray hair in a gray suit.
 The avatars provide visual feedback by dimming (50% opacity) when not actively speaking through the TTS system.
+Avatar images are loaded from `attached_assets/generated_images/` directory.

 The UI/UX emphasizes a mobile-first, WhatsApp-style chat display with dual professional photo avatars, visual dimming for inactive speakers, and paragraph-based voice alternation using distinct British English female voices.
 The system incorporates a password gate for access control, rate limiting, and robust error handling.
 Conversation context is maintained for multi-turn interactions, and all content is localized for the UK.